I realized this month was Julie Ann Art’s six year anniversary through Linkedin. They sent me a little “happy anniversary” message. How cute.

 At this point, I knew this wasn’t working.
 The profit wasn’t worth my time.
 So I invested in a printer….and it changed my entire business.
 I now had the ability to spend the time creating a design just once, and then printing as many as I needed.
 Much more effective business plan, I’d say.

-A Beautiful Mess.
+It was around this time (2009) that I started following Elsie of A Beautiful Mess.
 I had found her blog through her Etsy shop and became so inspired.
 Elsie has always been so generous with her readers, offering tips and insight into her own techniques (she was very involved in painting at the time).
-One day she mentioned the need to "find your style," a style that becomes your own and makes you recognizable.
+One day she mentioned the need to “find your style,” a style that becomes your own and makes you recognizable.
 She said it takes time to find it.

 What was my style, I wondered.
 I knew I hadn’t found it yet.